eslopemap/eslope/development/Design-slope-color-palette.md

 ## eslo13bnear

-eslo13b near is the one from 2024, this is parsed from mbtiles :
+eslo13b near is the one from 2024, this is parsed from mbtiles (in norway.ipynb) :
 ```css
  0-19°  17 |  255 255 255 |   0.0   0.0% 100.0%  | #ffffff | white
 20-24°  22 |  192 255 255 | 192.2 100.0%  96.0%  | #c0ffff | light sky blue